diegoboot/firefox-tweaks/README.md

 ---

-Here's some useful discussion (and some really facepalming bullshit) said about my repo: https://news.ycombinator.com/item?id=10067797
+Here's some useful discussion (and some really facepalming bullshit) about this repo: https://news.ycombinator.com/item?id=10067797

+---

+1) If you're interested in security only, check out this fine repository: https://github.com/pyllyukko/user.js